Updated Risk Alert: IRS Scrutiny of Abusive Micro-Captive Insurance Companies Can Increase a CPA Firm’s Professional Liability Risk

 Conduct enhanced client and engagement acceptance procedures

-Gain an understanding of the steps taken by the client to confirm that the strategy is not abusive.
+Gain an understanding of the most recent steps taken by the client to confirm that the strategy is not abusive.
 Has the client engaged an independent tax attorney to evaluate the structure?
 If the client refuses to obtain legal advice, is that an indication of its risk tolerance?
 Does the client’s risk tolerance match the firm’s?
 If not, the client may not be a good fit.

 Strengthen your engagement letter template